 The Instructional Program

-Delhi's Hotel and Resort Management Associate in Applied Science (A.A.S.) degree program was one of the first college-level academic programs in hospitality in the United States.
-The curriculum is designed for students who seek careers involving the operation and management of hotels, resorts, clubs, commercial hotels, motor inns, and the many other diverse businesses that make up today’s accommodations and lodging industry.
+Delhi's Hotel and Resort Management Associate in Applied Science (AAS) degree program was one of the first college-level academic programs in hospitality in the United States.
 The emphasis on hands-on practical application is balanced with a mix of courses in hospitality management and theory.

-Delhi also takes pride in its strong hospitality-student trade organizations.
-The International Hotel Sales and Marketing Association of Delhi (IHSMA), assisted by faculty advisors, provides leadership experiences for its members.
-This student organization also engages in community-service activities, and sponsors trips to professional conventions and hotel programs throughout the Northeast.
+The International Hotel Sales and Marketing Association of Delhi (IHSMA) provides leadership experiences, engages in community-service activities, and sponsors trips to professional conventions and hotel programs throughout the Northeast.

-Graduates are eligible to continue in Delhi’s Bachelor of Business Administration (B.B.A.) program in Hospitality Management, with concentrations in Hotel/Resort Management and Club Management.
-This program offers graduates an excellent educational opportunity that is unique in the State University system.
-For information about this program, see the Hospitality Management program description.
+Graduates are eligible to continue in Delhi's Bachelor of Business Administration (BBA) program in Hospitality Management, with concentrations in Hotel/Resort Management and Club Management.
+For information about this program, see the Hospitality Management BBA program description.

-SUNY Delhi students in all hospitality programs have successfully participated in the Walt Disney College Program for many years.
-Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience.
-Students can earn SUNY Delhi course credit for the Disney courses offered as part of this program whileworking at Disney.
+Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience, and can earn SUNY Delhi course credit for the Disney courses offered as part of this program while working at Disney.
 Any student interested in this special option should discuss it with his/her advisor early in their Delhi career.
-Disney courses include Communications, Leadership, Hospitality Management, Human Resources Management, Disney Marketing U, and Disney Experiential Learning.

 During the summer between the first and second years of study, each student must complete a minimum of 320 hours of work experience in a position related to the hospitality industry.
-This professional work experience enhances and complements classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.

 SUNY Curriculum Code: 0582